 Network and IT expenditure typically constitutes 75% of capital expenditure and 45% of operational cost per annum for a mature mobile operator.
 These figures indicate the potential scale of targeted cost efficiencies in these areas.
 Sourcing options to reduce the cost of the network include:

-Site sharing: Site rental and maintenance can account for 10% of overall operational costs, so the relatively small step of site sharing can have significant benefits
+Site sharing: Site rental and maintenance can account for 10% of overall operational costs for mobile operators, so the relatively small step of site sharing can have significant benefits

-Real estate outsourcing: Implemented in conjunction with site sharing?, real estate outsourcing further increases savings.
+Real estate outsourcing: Implemented in conjunction with site sharing, real estate outsourcing further increases savings on network costs.
 This approach can also have an immediate impact on the operator’s bottom line through an upfront payment from the outsourcer

-Ultimately the preferred option depends on how ambitious the operator is in terms of saving costs and taking risks, as well as what is possible under local regulatory or market conditions.
+Ultimately the preferred network sharing or outsourcing option depends on how ambitious the mobile operator is in terms of saving costs and taking risks, as well as what is possible under local regulatory or market conditions.
 In practical terms, there is a range of models that operators can use to realise these options.
-These include forming a joint venture with competitors, or outsourcing to a specialist managed services provider.
+These include forming a joint venture with competitors, or outsourcing the network to a specialist managed services provider.
 To achieve successful network sharing or managed network services, operators must agree contracts that reflect the network’s continuing role as a source of strategic advantage.
-The mobile operator’s retained organisation that manages the outsourcing agreement therefore has to retain control of strategic technology and quality of service decisions.
+The mobile operator’s retained organisation that manages the network outsourcing agreement therefore has to retain control of strategic technology and quality of service decisions.

-In the last five years, PA has completed over 20 successful network sourcing and sharing projects.
-Our network sourcing and sharing experience includes working with European mobile operators, from strategy to implementation, to achieve significant savings while increasing performance.
+In the last five years, PA has completed over 20 successful network outsourcing and sharing projects.
+Our network sharing and outsourcing experience includes working with European mobile operators, from strategy to implementation, to achieve significant savings while increasing performance.

-To find out how PA can help you get the best deal from your network and secure long-term profitability, contact us now.
+To find out how PA can help you get the best deal from network sharing or oursourcing, contact us now.